In this collaborative project, the entire team was involved in the research, design, and decision-making process.

 We asked participants to simulate engaging with their senses by holding the cube to their eye, nose, ear, and in their hand.

 We learned this form factor was not as accessible as we thought.
+We assumed that people's mental model of this form would be similar to the popular fidget cube.

 Participants found it awkward and uncomfortable to hold the cube to their nose or eye, especially in a public setting.